 A Lifelong Approach

 At NeuroRestorative, we believe that rehabilitation is a life-long process and there are always opportunities to continue to learn and achieve success.
-Our assisted and supported living programs are designed to offer flexible, individualized support for people with brain injury.
-As participants move along our support continuum, they are able to retain the skills they developed in earlier stages of rehabilitation, while at the same time developing new skills that allow them to continue to achieve their personal goals.
-We also assist participants in transitioning to other support services and help them access services from other service providers as necessary.
+Our assisted and supported living programs are designed to offer flexible, individualized support for people with brain and spinal cord injury and other challenges.
+As individuals move along our support continuum, they are able to retain the skills they developed in earlier stages of rehabilitation, while at the same time developing new skills that allow them to continue to achieve their personal goals.
+We also assist individuals in transitioning to other support services and help them access services from other service providers as necessary.

-We know how important it is for individuals who have experienced a brain injury to build strong ties with–and be contributing members of–their own communities.
-We place a strong emphasis on the importance of achieving a balanced productive and recreational lifestyle, and support our participants to do so.
-Our expert staff encourages participants to engage in personal interests such as music or art, and strives to develop opportunities for educational, recreational and community activities.
+We know how important it is for individuals who have experienced a challenge such as a brain or spinal cord injury to build strong ties with–and be contributing members of–their own communities.
+We place a strong emphasis on the importance of achieving a balanced productive and recreational lifestyle, and support individuals in doing so.
+Our expert staff encourages individuals to engage in personal interests such as music or art, and strives to develop opportunities for educational, recreational and community activities.

-Our programs accept funding from a variety of funding sources, including Medicaid brain injury waiver programs, auto no-fault insurance programs, workers’ compensation funding sources, private pay/trusts and others.
-NeuroRestorative is also a contracted provider with the Veterans Health Administration Assisted Living Pilot Program for Veterans with Traumatic Brain Injury.
+Our programs accept funding from a variety of funding sources, including Medicaid brain injury waiver programs, accident and health insurances, auto no-fault insurance programs, workers’ compensation funding sources, private pay/trusts and others.
 Our Referral and Admissions Coordinators are standing by to help you explore the available funding options.